Construction: Residential construction

-Residential construction may be undertaken by individual land-owners (self-build), by specialist housebuilders, by property developers, by general contractors, or by providers of public or social housing (e.g.: local authorities, housing associations).
+Residential construction may be undertaken by individual land-owners (self-built), by specialist housebuilders, by property developers, by general contractors, or by providers of public or social housing (e.g.: local authorities, housing associations).
 Where local zoning or planning policies allow, mixed-use developments may comprise both residential and non-residential construction (e.g.: retail, leisure, offices, public buildings, etc.).

-Residential construction practices, technologies, and resources must conform to local building authority regulations and codes of practice.
+Residential construction practices, technologies, and resources must conform to local building authority's regulations and codes of practice.
 Materials readily available in the area generally dictate the construction materials used (e.g.: brick versus stone versus timber).
 Costs of construction on a per square meter (or per square foot) basis for houses can vary dramatically based on site conditions, access routes, local regulations, economies of scale (custom-designed homes are often more expensive to build) and the availability of skilled tradespeople.

 Non-residential construction

 Depending upon the type of building, non-residential building construction can be procured by a wide range of private and public organisations, including local authorities, educational and religious bodies, transport undertakings, retailers, hoteliers, property developers, financial institutions and other private companies.
 Most construction in these sectors is undertaken by general contractors.